themadan/amitness.github.io/content/articles/illustrated-simclr.md

 The paper proposes a framework "**SimCLR**" for modeling the above problem in a self-supervised manner.
 It blends the concept of *Contrastive Learning* with a few novel ideas to learn visual representations without human supervision.

 ## Framework
 The framework, as the full-form suggests, is very simple.
 An image is taken and random transformations are applied to it to get a pair of two augmented images.
 Each image in that pair is passed through an encoder to get representations.
 Then a non-linear fully connected layer is applied to get representations z.
-The task is to maximize the similarity between these two representations z_i and z_j for the same image.
+The task is to maximize the similarity between these two representations <tt class="math">z_i</tt> and <tt class="math">z_j</tt> for the same image.
 ![](/images/simclr-general-architecture.png){.img-center}